Paper Information

 The Limit is on Rate, Not Reliability: Shannon’s most profound conclusion was that noise in a channel does not create an unavoidable minimum error rate; rather, it imposes a maximum rate of transmission.
 Below this rate, error-free communication is theoretically possible.

-The Threshold Effect: To approach capacity, one must map a lower-dimensional message space into the high-dimensional signal space efficiently, like winding a “ball of yarn” to fill the available signal sphere.
+The Threshold Effect and Topological Necessity: To approach capacity, one must map a lower-dimensional message space into the high-dimensional signal space efficiently, like winding a “ball of yarn” to fill the available signal sphere.
 This complex mapping creates a sharp threshold effect: below a certain noise level, recovery is essentially perfect; above it, the system fails catastrophically because the “uncertainty spheres” around signal points begin to overlap.
+Shannon provides a profound topological explanation for why this threshold is unavoidable: it is impossible to continuously map a higher-dimensional space into a lower-dimensional one.
+To compress bandwidth (reduce dimensions), the mapping must be discontinuous; this necessary discontinuity creates the threshold where a small noise perturbation causes the signal to “jump” to a completely different interpretation.
 This explains the “cliff” behavior seen in digital communication systems, where performance is excellent until it suddenly isn’t.

 The Exchange Relation: Shannon explicitly states that the key parameters $T$ (time), $W$ (bandwidth), $P$ (power), and $N$ (noise) can be “altered at will” as long as the channel capacity $C$ remains constant.
 This exchangeability is a fundamental insight for system architects, enabling trade-offs such as using more bandwidth to compensate for lower power.